 Scenario 28A (Complete Mitigation Scenario incorporating the 12 Avenue-Centre Street Dike Scenario for south Town protection; Figure 2.3) incorporates all proposed and constructed mitigations measures throughout and surrounding the Town.
 The south portion of Town is protected by the 12 Avenue-Centre Street Dike alignment, as shown in Figure 2.3.
 This scenario is considered the baseline mitigation and design scenario, because it was used as the design scenario for the majority of the dike structures through and downstream of the Town.
 Advisian recommended, and the Town concurred, that any south protection solution proposed to protect the south portion of the Town not result in any additional flow being diverted north when compared to Scenario 28A.
 If additional water is diverted north, the constructed dike design will not meet the proposed design criteria.
-Currently the Town is proposing a south protection solution titled the SWD solution that differs in alignment from the 12 Avenue-Centre Street Dike.
+As mentioned the Town is currently proposing a south protection solution titled the SWD solution that differs in alignment from the 12 Avenue-Centre Street Dike.

-The SWD is being designed with the objective of having the flow-split between the two rivers equivalent to that of the 12 Avenue-Centre Street Dike design.
-Hence, regional effects between the two options should be nearly identical.
+As the SWD is being designed with the objective of having the flow-split between the two rivers equivalent to that of the 12 Avenue-Centre Street Dike design, the regional effects between the two options should be nearly identical.
 Local differences in effects (SWD versus 12 Avenue-Centre Street Dike) at flood flows below the 2013 flood magnitude are confined to the property where the SWD is located.

-In addition to the 2013 flood peak flow magnitude of 1,820 m3/s, various peaks flow hydrographs have input into the model to assess various situations, which include:
+In addition to the 2013 flood peak flow magnitude of 1,820 m/s, various peaks flow hydrographs have input into the model to assess various situations, which include:

-- ▶ 1,390 m3/s, which is the preliminary 100-year (1% recurrence) flood of the GOA; - ▶ 900 m3/s, which was selected as an assessment magnitude based on review of river morphology and available model results; and - ▶ 750 m3/s, which is equivalent to the GOA design flood determined in their 1992/1993 flood study (NHC 1993).
+- ▶ 1,390 m3/s, which is the preliminary 100-year (1% recurrence) flood of the GOA; - ▶ 900 m3/s, which was selected as an assessment magnitude based on review of river morphology and available model results; and - ► 750 m3/s, which is equivalent to the GOA design flood determined in their 1992/1993 flood study (NHC 1993).

-Additional information pertaining to the flood modelling undertaken by Advisian and the flood mitigation planning framework and options for the Town are summarized in the 2013 FMMP (Advisian 2014).
+Additional information pertaining to the flood modelling undertaken by Advisian and the flood mitigation planning framework and options for the Town are summarized in the 2013 FMMP (WorleyParsons 2014), and the modelling reports Highwood River Modelling (Advisian 2017a) and (Advisian 2017b).